 Environmental considerations tie in with social considerations pertaining to quality of life.
-Missoula is known as the "Garden City" because of the many flower gardens, vegetable gardens, trees and lush landscape.
-There are numerous parks, golf courses, and a trail system/ parks along the Clark Fork River.
-Public transportation in the city is available from Mountain Line buses, and the Missoula International Airport has daily flights offered by multiple carriers as well as chartered planes available.
+Missoula is known as the "Garden City" because of the many flower gardens, vegetable gardens, trees, and lush landscape.
+There are numerous parks, golf courses, and a trail system/ parks along the Clark Fork River and in the surrounding mountains.
+Public transportation in the city is available from Mountain Line buses, and the Missoula Montana Airport has daily flights offered by multiple carriers as well as chartered planes available.
 Geographically, Missoula is the heart of five scenic valleys and the Bitterroot, Clark Fork and Blackfoot rivers.
-This location makes Missoula the destination for regional health care, shopping and education.
+This location makes Missoula the destination for regional health care, shopping, and education.